Panix-dev/Laravel-Vue.js-Admin-Dashboard-Boilerplate/README.md

 > A boilerplate ready to use for your custom dashboard projects

 This repo contains the structure for an admin dashboard using Laravel and Vue.js.
-Laravel handles anything related to the data storage, server-side validation, CRUD operations, and API routing as well as the setup for JWT token authentication.
-Vue.js provides the reactive user experience and the consumption of the authentication token.
-The boilerplate uses Vuex to store global information and the Vue Router to handle the front end navigation.
+Laravel handles anything related to the data storage, server-side validation, CRUD operations, and API routing as well as the setup for Scope Based Authentication with Laravel Passport.
+Vue.js provides the reactive user experience and the consumption of the authentication token by using JWT (JASON WEB TOKEN) to encrypt and decrypt the user data.
+The boilerplate uses Vuex to store global information and the Vue Router to handle the routing/navigation.

 ## Table of Contents